 Summary of the Business Platinum Card from American Express Changes

 Here’s a quick summary.
-The American Express Business Platinum offers two new benefits: WeWork access and a $200 Dell shopping statement credit.
+The American Express Business Platinum offers a $200 Dell shopping statement credit.
 But, the annual fee also increased from $450 to $595.
 If you applied for the Business Platinum before the annual fee increased, you paid $450 for the first year and $595 when it’s time to renew your membership.

 For rates and fees of the American Express® Business Gold Card, please click here.